Safeguarding

 Safeguarding is everyone’s business.
 Everyone – regardless of age, culture, disability, sex, language, racial origin, socio-economic status, religious belief and/or sexual orientation - has the right to protection from abuse and harm.
 We have a moral and legal responsibility to put robust procedures in place and a duty of care to children and adults at risk, to help protect them from abuse.

-Behaviour which can lead to harm or distress such as: hitting, pushing, bullying, stealing (financial abuse) neglect or sexual activity without consent.
+Abuse can take many forms, including all behaviour which can lead to harm or distress such as: hitting, pushing, bullying, stealing (financial abuse), neglect or sexual activity without consent.
 It can happen to men, women and children.
-Abuse is carried out by all types of people, but it's often someone known and trusted.
+Abuse is committed by all types of people, but it's often someone known and trusted.

 Safeguarding Boards

-Staffordshire and Stoke-on-Trent Adult Safeguarding Partnership Board brings together representatives of key agencies to make sure that local safeguarding arrangements help and protect adults in the Staffordshire and Stoke-on-Trent area.
-A copy of their annual report can be found here.
-Follow this link to the Staffordshire and Stoke-on-Trent Adult Safeguarding Partnership Board.
+Staffordshire and Stoke-on-Trent Adult Safeguarding Partnership Board brings together representatives of key agencies to help and protect adults in the Staffordshire and Stoke-on-Trent area.

 Recognise it and report it

-If you think someone is being abused or you think their safety is at risk, then it is important to tell someone.
-Where a crime has been committed or if you're worried about someone's immediate safety, contact the Police by dialling 999.
+If you think someone is being abused or their safety is at risk, then it is important to tell someone.
+Where a crime has been committed, or if you're worried about someone's immediate safety, contact the police.
 Otherwise you should report your concerns to a county council social work team.

 Useful links